albingroen/utilcomps/README.md

 npm install utilcomps
 ```

-## Tailwind configuration
+## Tailwind CSS configuration

-TailwindCSS is the styling foundation for utilcomps.
+Tailwind CSS is the styling foundation for utilcomps.
 In order to get all
-correct styles, we provide a Tailwind configuration object, that you can use to
+correct styles, we provide a Tailwind CSS configuration object, that you can use to
-configure your local version of TailwindCSS.
+configure your local version of Tailwind CSS.

 ```sh
 npm install twind
 ```

-Set up Tailwind ([twind](https://twind.dev) for example) in a top level file
+Set up Tailwind CSS ([twind](https://twind.dev) for example) in a top level file.

 ```svelte
 <script>